The Big Freeze (film)

 The Big Freeze is a 1993 featurette-length film written and directed by Eric Sykes.
 The action centres on mishaps involving a father and son plumbing team attending to business in sub-zero temperatures at a retirement home in Finland.
 Like other Sykes directorial vehicles, the piece is a silent comedy with a star cast – here including Bob Hoskins, John Mills, Donald Pleasence and Spike Milligan.

 Synopsis

-A silent comedy, two accident-prone plumbers go to fix the plumbing at a home for retired gentle-folk on the coldest day of the year in Finland.
+Two accident-prone plumbers go to fix the plumbing at a home for retired gentle-folk on the coldest day of the year in Finland.
 Everything that can go wrong for these plumbers goes wrong.